WDD 131: Dynamic Web Fundamentals

 Testing

-You should be continuously checking your browser rendered work using Live Server extension.
+You should be continuously checking your browser rendered work using Live/Five Server extension.

-- Use the browser's DevTool CSS Overview to check color contrast and other CSS your other usage.
+2. Use the browser's DevTool CSS Overview to check color contrast and other CSS properties.